 Our salary levels are generally competitive with the private sector and are reviewed periodically.
 The majority of City employees are members of the Canadian Union of Public Employees.
 The City pays bi-weekly on Friday; automatic deposit is mandatory.

 The City of Prince Rupert offers a comprehensive benefit package through Manulife Financial.
 Benefits include Life Insurance, Accidental Death and Dismemberment, Extended Health Care, Dental Care and Long Term Disability.
 There is also a Pension Plan for regular full-time employees.
-Compared to other organizations, the City’s plan is one of the most generous because the City pays for the premium for both the benefit package and your BC Medical Services Plan.
+Compared to other organizations, the City’s plan is one of the most generous because the City pays for the premium for the benefit package.
 Also, employees, their qualifying spouse or domestic partner, and qualifying dependents are eligible for insurance coverage.
 Furthermore, employees are covered for injuries that occur while carrying out the function of their employment

-An Employee and Family Assistance Program (FAP) is available for employees and their families requiring confidential counseling services through North Coast Assessment and Referral Services.
+An Employee and Family Assistance Program (FAP) is available for employees and their families requiring confidential counseling services through Lifeworks Employee Assistance.

 Employees accumulate paid sick leave.
 Sick Leave provisions are provided for absences from work by virtue of being sick or disabled.
 There is a paid vacation and public holiday entitlement, and leave of absence entitlement in such events as jury duty, maternity leave, etc.